NYYuHao/oss-repo-template/labs/lab-10/report.md

 and the coat).
 This is really interesting, since I wanted to try and see how the model would perform on a noisy image (the coat, with watermarks) and just assumed the other images were simple enough for the model to predict.
 The model ended up guessing the coat correctly and not the jeans.
+In fact, it was more confident that the jeans were a coat than the actual coat, and barely confident that the jeans were actually trousers.